kstastny/Talks/messaging-in-distributed-systems/presentation/slides/index.md

 * Double submit

-' unreliable - you always have to assume that the network is not reliable, not just in cell phone scenarios ' double submit - order on webshop, user double-clicks instead of single clicking
+' unreliable - you always have to assume that the network is not reliable, not just in cell phone scenarios ' unreliable example - stuck in a full train, decide to book a car for ride back home.
+Suddenly you lose signal, go into a tunnel
+' double submit - order on webshop, user double-clicks instead of single clicking

 ***